Maveyyl/SanityJS/README.md

 * regexp

 ### 6) Checkable properties
-Here is the list of all checkable properties to a given value.
+Here is the list of all checkable properties to a given object.

-* type : type of the value, described as a string (see CHeckable types)
+* type : type of the object, described as a string (see CHeckable types)
-* equal : what the value should be equal to
+* equal : what the object should be equal to
-* not_equal : what the value shouldn't be equal to
+* not_equal : what the object shouldn't be equal to
-* not_empty : set to true to check if the value is empty
+* not_empty : set to true to check if the object is empty
-* length : what should be the length of value if it is an array or a string
+* length : what should be the length of the object if it is an array or a string
-* structure : the structure of value if it is an object
+* structure : the structure of the object if it is an object
-* sub_type : the type of the elements of value if it is an array
+* sub_type : the type of the elements of the object if it is an array
-* full_check : verify the type of all elements of the value if is is an array, check only first element otherwise
+* full_check : verify the type of all elements of the object if is is an array, check only first element otherwise

 ## II.
 TODO
-* Remove the object check function and make value_check more generic
 * A label system allowing constraints between different values properties
 * Allow JSON to be given instead of object for object_check
 * Possibility to have many types to check per value